 Before making an application, please also see our guidance.

-Completed application forms should be returned to the Residents and Estates team who aim to will let you know their decision within 15 working days of the application and required supporting documentation being returned.
+Completed application forms should be returned to the Residents and Estates team who aim to let you know their decision within 15 working days of the application as long as any required supporting documentation has been received.
 If there are any delays we will let you know.

 The death of a joint tenant

 If you are an existing joint tenant and your partner dies, you may be able to take over sole tenancy of the property providing there has been no previous succession.

 The remaining tenant must notify us of their partner's death and provide a copy of the death certificate.
 A Housing Officer will then arrange an appointment to discuss your housing options.